-Director: Gela Babluani, Producer: Artyom Loginov, Anton Zaycev, Anton Shukin Production Company: TNT-Good story media, Russia, 8×42’, 2019, Rights: Selected territories
+Director: Gela Babluani, Producer: Artyom Loginov, Anton Zaycev, Anton Shukin, Production Company: Les Films de la Strada and TNT-Good story media, Russia, 8×42’, 2019, Rights: Selected territories

 The deprogramming team consists of; the lawyer Pichugin who meets with the clients, Demidov who believes that sect members can only be cured – roughly, brutally, through pain, humiliation, and isolation.
 His assistant Korean is an undercover cop of the religious crime division unbeknown to Demidov and a survivor of “Korean Moon’s Unification Church” – he left the sect after an accident and during his recovery he realized how brainwashed he was.
 He believes in Demidov’s method even while acknowledging it’s illegal.
 The nurse Lilya, a hypnosis expert, and a security guard.

 The deprogrammers kidnap Nika, take her to a house with barred windows and start deprogramming her, using controversial methods.
 Nika is not left alone with her thoughts for a minute.
 She is being intimidated, forcing her to break with her religion.
 But Nika refuses to cooperate.
 Soon it turns out that the deprogrammers themselves are at risk – Nika is so important to the sect that they start a hunt to find her.
 The only person that right away fully realizes the danger of the situation is Lilya who has witnessed 39 people committing ritual suicide in her past as a sect member.